Diversity and management

-This diversity is maintained by the traditional management of a hay meadow and the absence of chemical use unlike in a modern, intensively farmed field where the nutrient level is kept artificially high by the application of fertilisers leading to the overdominance of one or two favoured grass species.
+Our meadows are not fertilised or grazed.
+We do not use chemicals, unlike modern intensively farmed fields where the nutrient level is kept artificially high by the application of fertilisers leading to the over-dominance of one or two favoured grass species.

-Lots of different flowers lead to many kinds of insects, which feed off and pollinate them.
-The insects are then eaten by many birds and small mammals, such as voles, which in turn are preyed upon by sparrowhawks, foxes and other large carnivores at the top of the food chain.
+Having so many different flowers leads to a wide variety of insects, which feed off and pollinate them.
+The insects are then eaten by birds and small mammals, such as voles, which in turn are preyed upon by sparrowhawks, foxes and other large carnivores at the top of the food chain.

 This area all used to be farmland.
 Sargeants Farm has long since been built over by the new estates, but the modernised Sargeants Farm Bridge still leads across the Great Western Railway.
-This part of the London to South Wales line was built around 1902.
+This part of the London to South Wales Direct Line was built around 1902.